 Coat & Colors

 The Irish Setter’s coat is his most recognizable and beautiful feature.
 It is moderate in length and flat and fine across his body.
-The hair on his head and forelegs is naturally short, and to the rear, it gets longer.
+The hair on his head and forelegs are naturally short, and to the rear, it gets longer.
 The hair on his ears is feathered and silky, much like that of a Spaniels.
 And the fringe on his tail is moderately long and tapers.
-Ideally, the feathered hair should be as straight as possible, rather than waved or crimped.
+Ideally, the feathered hair should be as straight as possible rather than waved or crimped.
 If you want to show your Irish, trim his coat to showcase his lean head and neck.

 The breed has three color choices, which are simply different shades of rich red.
 These are chestnut, mahogany, and red.
-If they could talk, they would tell you that redheads definitely have more fun!
+If they could talk, they would tell you that redheads definitely have more fun.
 Some dogs will have a splash of white on their chest, throat, or toes.
 Or a narrow central white streak on his head.
 Splashes of white are less common than 100% red.
 Some are born with black on their coat, but unfortunately, this is a disqualification in the show ring.

-Many people think that the Irish, English, and Gordon Setters are the same Setter breed, but simply with different coat colors.
+Many people think that the Irish, English and Gordon Setters are the same Setter breed, but simply with different coat colors.
 But they are all separate breeds with their own histories and purposes.
 The ‘undesirable’ black color comes from the Gordon gene pool, and the white comes from the English gene pool.
 The color of his coat does not affect his personality in any way.
 It’s also a common misbelief that the Red Golden Retriever is actually a dog with more Irish Setter influence, which simply isn’t the case.

 The Irish Setter is a high-energy dog, which is expected given his hunting dog breed purpose.
 So, if you’re looking for a couch potato canine to join you, you need to look at another breed altogether.
-If you’re looking for an adventurous and energetic exercise partner, this pup could be the one!
+If you’re looking for an adventurous and energetic exercise partner, this pup could be the one.
 He needs at least an hour of exercise every day.

 Without adequate exercise, this pup can become unhappy and very destructive.
 Miles apart from the fun-loving and good-natured dog he is usually.
 He will destroy your best furniture in minutes if you keep him locked up or lonely.
 So, if you want a harmonious relationship with this redhead, you need to be able to exercise him adequately.
-No excuses!
+No excuses.
 And coming from Ireland, he isn’t afraid of rain or getting his hair wet.

 It’s safe to say that this breed loves the countryside and is a big fan of woodland walkies.
 But if it’s with you, he is happy to do anything.
 From jogging to agility courses, flyball to frisbee, he is pretty good at everything he puts his paw to.
 Just make sure that as a pup, his exercise is not too impactive on his joints.
 Look for a mixture of different activities to take part in to prevent him from becoming bored.
 Why not take a look at the Irish Setter Club of America page, where they list hunting championships and other exciting events that you, and your Irish, can join.

 He is an intelligent dog, and not only is his body active, so is his brain.
 This means you need to stimulate his mind both with interactive fun and solo play between exercise sessions.
-For interactive games, invest in balls and frisbees for him to fetch – he loves to fetch objects!
+For interactive games, invest in balls and frisbees for him to fetch – he loves to fetch objects.
 And for solo play, invest in toys for intelligent dogs, such as treat dispensing puzzles, as well as chew toys.

 His is suited to apartment living, but only if it is ground floor and has access to a yard.
 This breed needs access to the outdoors and fresh air to be happy.
 His high prey drive means his yard must be secured because he will chase after birds, cats, and cars.
 Although he is technically a large dog, he is not chunky like a Mastiff, so his home doesn’t have to be particularly large.
-He won’t realize he is missing until he really is!
+He won’t realize he is missing until he really is.

 The sweet-natured Irish Setter is suited to families with younger or older children.
 Or young couples and retired individuals.
 Just as long as they are there for him, he is quite adaptable to your family dynamics.
 He also loves other animals in the home.
-He can differentiate between your cat and the neighbors!
+He can differentiate between your cat and the neighbors.
 Just no birds or chickens, please.
 He likes the company of other dogs as long as he is socialized well as a pup.

 The Irish Setter is a very intelligent dog, and he is eager to please his master.
 This means that he is highly trainable.
 But, to make him as obedient as possible, start training early.
 Positive reinforcement training is the best way to teach this pup.
 As overly harsh methods will only make him shy away from you.
 Objects such as balls and frisbees are likely to motivate him the most.